RedisInsight/RedisInsight/tests/playwright/README.md

         Test ->>Report: Report the result, attach logs, artefacts

 ```
-Some more usefull links for playwright
+Some more useful links for Playwright:
 https://playwright.dev/docs/locators#quick-guide
 https://playwright.dev/docs/api/class-electronapplication#electron-application-evaluate

 ## Running test
 ### Preconditions

-For RedisApp for electron Appimage (path in  playwright.config,js) is required or change the path to the appropriate build folder on your machine
+For RedisApp for Electron, AppImage (path in `playwright.config.js`) is required or change the path to the appropriate build folder on your machine.
-For docker testing you need to load the docker image for your system  (or run the app form your code base)
+For Docker testing, you need to load the Docker image for your system (or run the app from your code base):

 ```shell
   docker load -i docker-linux-alpine.amd64.tar or